lorin/booknotes/Joint-Cognitive-Systems-Patterns-In-CSE.md

 Basic heuristic for functional synthesis: interplay of moving up and down levels of abstraction
 * moving up abstracts particulars into patterns
 * moving down puts abstract concepts into empirical jeopardy

+Useful processes to observe:
+* absorbing new artifacts into practice.
+* how changes in the distributed system (e.g., new communication channel) affect coordination demands & capabilities

+Goal of probing with new artifacts is as a tool for discovery, not artifact evaluation
+* observe basic demands of practice by breaking through the fluency of current adaptations

+The artifact functions as a hypothesis of what would prove useful.

+Staged World studies are observational and discovery oriented: letting hte world tell su how it works.

+The most basic role of the scientist is that of trained observer—one who sees with a fresh view, wh wonders, child-like—*why is it this way, how does ito work?*—making fresh connections and generating new insights.

+Studies must meet basic criteria:

+* Means to establish warrant - how do you know?
+* Standards of quality - how do you discern a competent investigation?
+* Means to facilitate gneralizability - what is this a case of?

+All require mapping between target situation to be understood and the test situation where observations are made.

+#### Converging operations

+DIfferent studies become part of a larger series of converging operations that overcome limits of individual studies.

+examine the same theme across different natural labs.

+Studying work in contxt is a bootstrapping process that uses a set of converging operations.

+Each technique provides tentative knowledge that expands ability to use another technique to wedge open how JCS functions.

+Examples:
+* Richard Cook's studies of infusion devices in health care.
+* Nadine Sarter's work on human-centered automation studying pilots on flight deck